 Select Import data.
 If you are importing a password protected .json file, enter the password into the Confirm vault import window that appears.

-After your data is imported, delete the import source file from your device.
-This will protect you in the event your device is compromised.
+After your data is imported, delete the exported data file from your device.
+This will protect you in the event your computer is compromised.

-In most cases, importing data on a mobile device requires that you do so in via the web app opened in a mobile browser.
-You can reach this location quickly from Password Manager by navigating to Settings → Vault → Import items.
+In most cases, importing data on a mobile device requires you to do so via the web app, opened in a mobile browser.
+You can reach this location from Password Manager by navigating to Settings → Vault → Import items.

 Select Choose File and pick the file or copy and paste your file’s contents into the text box.